 The other natural variation of the ESN will be to consider the case when both the input and output are partial states and not full states.
 Note that all the results in both the previous Sec.~\ref{subsec:Cha_ckt} and Sec.~\ref{Sec:ESN_PH} are for ESN with three-dimensional full state output, i.e., $\mathbf y(t) = (x(t), y(t), z(t)) \in \mathbb R^3$, while in this section, we consider the case of one-dimensional partial state output: $\mathbf y(t) = x(t) \in \mathbb R$.

-We report some of these comparisons below. \begin{enumerate} \item The panel (a) of Fig.~\ref{fig:chua_test_pred}, Fig.~\ref{fig:Lorenz_Shrt_Pred}, and Fig.~\ref{fig:Chua_exp_pred_test} show the time series (thick dashed) of ESN predicted variable $x$ (or $V_1$) of the Chua ODE, Lorenz 63 model, and the Chua experimental cases, respectively.
-Of course, in this case, we cannot compare the model attractor (without using some additional technique, such as time delay embedding, which is not the focus of this paper). \item Similarly, the panel (a) of Fig.~\ref{fig:chhu_pdf}, and Fig.~\ref{fig:Chua_exp_pdf} show the KDE plot (thick dashed) of the partial variable $x$ of the Chua's oscillator data, and $V_1$ of the Chua's experimental data, respectively. \item Further, the bottom panel of Table~\ref{tab:table1} shows a comparison of the other statistical quantities, namely, the maximal Lyapunov exponent, the sample entropy, and the asymptotic growth rate for the 0-1 test. \item It is also found that the prediction horizon is 3.125 Lyapunov times for Lorenz 63 partial variable $x$, 2.29 Lyapunov times for Chua's partial variable $x$, and 1.44 Lyapunov times for Chua's experimental variable $V_1$.
+We report some of these comparisons below. \begin{enumerate} \item Panels (a) of Fig.~\ref{fig:chua_test_pred}, Fig.~\ref{fig:Lorenz_Shrt_Pred}, and Fig.~\ref{fig:Chua_exp_pred_test} show the time series (thick dashed) of ESN predicted variable $x$ (or $V_1$) of the Chua ODE, Lorenz 63 model, and the Chua experimental cases, respectively.
+Of course, in this case, we cannot compare the model attractor (without using some additional technique, such as time delay embedding, which is not the focus of this paper). \item Similarly, panels (a) of Fig.~\ref{fig:chhu_pdf} and Fig.~\ref{fig:Chua_exp_pdf} show the KDE plot (thick dashed) of the variable $x$ of the ESN simulation of Chua ODE, and of $V_1$ of Chua's experimental system, respectively. \item Further, the bottom panel of Table~\ref{tab:table1} shows a comparison of other statistical quantities, namely, the maximal Lyapunov exponent, the sample entropy, and the asymptotic growth rate for the 0-1 test. \item It is also found that the prediction horizon is 3.125 Lyapunov times for Lorenz 63 partial variable $x$, 2.29 Lyapunov times for Chua's partial variable $x$, and 1.44 Lyapunov times for Chua's experimental variable $V_1$.
 (Plots of distributions of prediction horizon are not shown here.) \end{enumerate} We see that in all these qualitative and quantitative metrics, the performance of the partial state output ESN is very similar to the case of full state output ESN.